MUSIC:LINK Bursary Scheme

 “The knowledge I have gained will last me throughout my musical career.”

-The MUSIC:LINK Bursary Scheme provides funding for promising young musicians to attend invaluable workshops and other courses, to help them reach their musical potential and become the generation of musicians in the region.
+The MUSIC:LINK Bursary Scheme provides funding for promising young musicians to attend invaluable workshops and other courses that they may not otherwise be able to, helping them reach their musical potential and become the next generation of musicians in the region.

 The constituted MUSIC:LINK charity (registered charity no. 1108127) remains with key trustees who continue to administer the residual funds for its Bursary Scheme.
 The scheme has now completed its tenth year and bursary awards have been given to over 30 young musicians totalling well over £16,000.
 The scheme was devised to encourage and support young musicians to help ensure the continued performance of live music.